lowejosh/Django-landmarks/GROUPMINUTES.md

 Our tool of online meetings was decided upon (Discord), Josh presented some sketches for the web system UI, further meetings were discussed, the team agreement was discussed and reviewed, and we wrote up a list of questions to ask the tutor in our next tutorial.

+2nd Meeting: 5/August/2017 9:00PM - 11:00PM

+Present Members:
+Ashley
+Charles

+Agenda: Draw up list of stories to be done

+What was achieved:

+System Roles were filled out, A checklist of stories was created, questions for the client were written